tryton/tryton/modules/account_payment_clearing/doc/design.rst

 The *Succeed Payment* wizard asks for the date to use for the clearing `Account Move <account:model-account.move>` before succeeding the payment.

+.. note:: The wizard is also used to succeed `Payment Group
+   <account_payment:model-account.payment.group>`.

 .. _model-account.payment.journal:

 Payment Journal